BYU-ITC-210/BYU-ITC-210.github.io/HW6-Regex.md

 ## Scenario 4: Data Cleanup

-You receive a set of name in a text file.
+You receive a set of names in a text file.
 Some are listed as `Firstname Lastname` and others are listed as `Lastname, Firstname` (note the comma).
 You need them all to be consistent.
 Write a regular expression and replacement string that will make all entries `Lastname, Firstname`.
 It should ignore bad data such as text with numbers or more than two names.

 * In **Visual Studio Code** open the Replace bar by selecting `Edit > Replace` or pressing `Ctrl-H`.
 * In **Regex 101** select `Substitution` under `Function`.